5 Reactions to common photo management issues

 Published on 16th April 2018 at 09:15 by Daniel Emmerson

-Few businesses rely as heavily on images as architectural practices.
-Projects can be won or lost on the quality of presentation material, so it is no surprise that architects are heavy users of PowerPoint, InDesign and other graphics programs.
+Few businesses rely as heavily on images as AEC and Real Estate firms.
+Projects can be won or lost on the quality of presentation material, so it is no surprise that marketing and business development teams are heavy users of PowerPoint, InDesign and other graphics programs.
 But increased demand for high quality imagery has created searching inefficiencies and duplication problems that can make locating the right image in the right format a logistical nightmare.

 Without a DAM, digital assets are typically managed in folder structures with basic naming conventions used to convey the type of image, size, project, etc. But as more and more colleagues are in need of photographic assets for proposals and presentations, a folder system lacks enough structure to scale.
 If you've started to outgrow your current folder system, you may recognize these reactions to 5 common photo management issues: